 Goodell Creek Campground - Main

-If you are willing to leave the RV behind, you can go camping at other spots throughout the park.
-These places are much more secluded and private than the marked campgrounds and. some even have to be reached by boat.
+If you are willing to leave the RV behind there are many wilderness sites available for you to enjoy.
+These sites are much more secluded and private than the marked campgrounds and. some even have to be reached by boat.
 Many of these sites are fairly new, giving even more options to experience the park.

 Seasonal activities in North Cascades National Park

 Considered to be one of the most diverse ecosystems in the world, you can be sure to see many different kinds of wildlife here at North Cascades.
 If you’re lucky, you might be able to see a gray wolf or wolverine, but you’re even more likely to see plenty of deer and squirrels.
 You can even venture out to see how many different kinds of insects you can find!
 Wildlife Watching can be done throughout the year but is the best during the spring months.

 North Cascades National Park is home to over 300 species of birds that can be categorized into 38 different families.
 The park is also protecting two bird species that are on the “threatened” list: the spotted owl and the marbled murrelet.
-While you may not be able to easily spot these rare birds, you can smile knowing that you helped by leaving no trace when you ventured out.
+While you may not be able to easily spot these rare birds, you will have the chance to see many other species, including various songbirds and migrating waterfowl.

 North Cascade is well known for all of the unique climbing options that the mountains and glaciers give.
 With rugged mountain sides, towering peaks, and over 300 glaciers, this is the place to be for anyone that enjoys rock climbing and mountaineering.
 Be aware that these climbs can be very challenging in many ways, and you may need to get a backcountry license if you climb at certain areas of the park.

 Hiking season in this park usually lasts from April to October, but you can still sometimes find snow all the way into August.
 For many, this does not stop them from enjoying a wonderful hike through North Cascades.
 There are trails ranging in difficulty and length, allowing for lots of variety to choose from.

-Like kayaking and canoeing, motor boat rentals can be found at Ross Lake Resort, making Ross Lake the most popular spot to go boating at.
+Like kayaking and canoeing, motorboat rentals can be found at the resort on Ross Lake, making Ross Lake the most popular spot for boaters.
 Be aware that there are no boat rental options at Diablo or Gorge Lakes, so your options for rentals are limited to Ross Lake.
-Going boating can be a great way to relax and maybe even catch a few fish while you’re on the water.
+Going boating can be a great way to relax and maybe you can even catch a few fish while you’re on the water.

-There are many lakes to choose from to go kayaking and canoeing at, and you can find rentals at Ross Lake Resort.
+There are many lakes to choose from to go kayaking and canoeing at, and you can find rentals at the resort on Ross Lake.
 These fun water activities are most popular at Lake Chelan and Ross, Diablo, and Gorge Lakes.
 Paddling is a great way to get out and enjoy all the pleasant views around the lakes.

 Thanks to the pristine lake waters, there are many spots to choose from to go fishing inside the park, including Ross Lake, Diablo Lake, Lake Chelan, Stehekin River, and Skagit River.
-At Skagit River, you’ll find 5 different species of salmon and two different species of trout, making for an exciting fishing trip.
+At Skagit River, you’ll find five different species of salmon and two different species of trout, making for an exciting fishing trip.
 Lake Chelan and Stehekin River offer other varieties of fish as well.

 Ranger talks are a great way to learn something new during your motorhome visit to North Cascades National Park.
 At the visitor center, you can meet up with a ranger for a 20-minute session to listen to some great stories about the North Cascades.
 There is also a program called “Ranger on Deck” that takes place on the deck of the Stehekin Landing.
 Here, you can learn even more about the history of the area.